nikamvenkatesh/45-Days-DSA-Challenge/Day1.md

 Description: Kind of similar to the previous one, just a little different cause we need the second largest so we compare the first largest and the array current element with it.

+here, we can solve this question by two steps
+1. Firstly i will find the largest element in the array. :: O(N) Complexity
+2. Now i will compare every single element of the array to be smaller than the largest but again being the largest than the current second largest element(Interger.MIN_VALUE).

+Follwoing is the optimised solution for the same.

 Difficulty: Easy